Nasdanika/nasdanika.github.io/model/core/mapping/readme.md

         * **Attribute** - holds a "simple" value such as String, Date, number.
         * **Reference** - relationship between two objects (EObjects).
 Unidirectional, but can be associated with another reference (opposite) to form a bi-directional relationship.
 References can be containment (composition) and non-containment (aggregation).
 * Model
     * **Resource set** - a group of related resources identified by a URI.
-Resource sets have associated packages, resource factories, adapter factories, and URI handlers not shown on the diagram.
+Resource sets have associated packages, resource factories, adapter factories, and URI handlers.
     * **Resource** - a group of objects.
 A resource is identified by a URI.
-    * **Object** - an instance of a metamodel class.
+    * **Model Element** - an instance of a metamodel class.

 Below is a concrete example using the Family [metamodel](https://family.models.nasdanika.org/) and [model](https://family.models.nasdanika.org/demos/mapping/):